chatox/networks-science-course/practicum/ps04_networks_from_text.md

 Remember to `import csv` at the beginning of the file.
 You may have to press `Shift-Enter` in the cell with the imports.

-Create two files: one `EstamosPorTi.csv` containing all edges, and one `EstamosPorTi-w2.csv` containing all edges having count greater or equal than 2.
+Create two files: one `EstamosPorTi.csv` containing all edges, and one `EstamosPorTi-min-weight-2.csv` containing all edges having count greater or equal than 2.

+[**DELIVER**] Include these CSV files in the zip file containing your deliverable.

 # 2. Open the directed mention network in Cytoscape

-Open the `EstamosPorTi-w2.csv` file in Cytoscape.
+Open the `EstamosPorTi-min-weight-2.csv` file in Cytoscape.
 The file is large so you may need to "View > Show Graphics Details" and "View > Hide Graphics Details".

 Style the network:

 * Run "Tools > Network Analyzer > Network Analysis > Analyze Network ..."
 * Style nodes by setting their size proportional to their in-degree (treat the network as directed).
-* Style edges by setting their width using the *weight* attribute.
+* Style edges by setting their width and color (darker=more) using the *weight* attribute.

 Look at the Results Panel of the network analyzer.
 There is interesting information here, particularly in the "Simple Parameters" and degree distribution tabs.

 Run the ModuLand plug-in to create a clustering of this graph using the *weight* edge attribute.

+[**REPORT**] Include this graph in your report.

 # 3. Create the undirected co-mention network